 Luckily, to make PWA available for webshop owners, there are a few companies who dived into the world of Progressive Web Apps and develop or are developing a so called launchpad platform / framework with which merchants and their developers can easily and fast create a PWA for their webshop, whether or not in combination with their current system.
 Thanks to this the costs and the lead time of the project can be drastically decreased making it similar to a ‘normal’ upgrade, but with all the benefits of the PWA.

 One of these software products is for example DEITY (twitter).
 This company has build a so called platform-agnostic launchpad, with which for example Magento, Wordpress and many other system can be combined easily and seamlessly with a Progressive Web App.
-DEITY is built with ReactJS, NodeJS and GraphQL and offers their software in an Open Source way, partnering with many international agencies and companies.
+DEITY is built with ReactJS, NodeJS and GraphQL.

 Magento itself, or actually Adobe now, is also building their own PWA Studio (twitter) with which developers can build a PWA in combination with Magento 2, based on ReactJS and GraphQL.
 At the moment only a very early alpha version has been launched, which is not production ready yet.